 Infanticide and abortion continue to be problems in Namibia.
-More funds are needed to increase community awareness about alternatives for unwanted pregnancies.
+More funds need to be allocated to increase community awareness about alternatives for unwanted pregnancies.
 The passage of the Child Care and Protection Bill will assist in increasing the options available in such instances.